-As at 31 December 2018, the Group had completed investment properties stated at fair value and investment properties under development stated at cost of HK\$522 million and HK\$1,689 million respectively.
-Changes in fair value were recognised and presented as "fair value gains on investment properties" in the consolidated statement of profit or loss.
+As at 31 December 2019, the Group had completed investment properties and investment properties under development stated at fair value, and investment properties under development stated at cost of HK\$1,939 million and HK\$1,003 million respectively (2018: HK\$522 million and HK\$1,689 million respectively).
+Changes in fair value during the year were recognised and presented as "fair value gains on investment properties" included in "other gains, net" in the consolidated statement of profit or loss.

-Completed investment properties stated at fair value
+Completed investment properties and investment properties under development stated at fair value

-Management has engaged an independent valuer to determine the valuation of the Group's completed investment properties as at 31 December 2018.
-The fair value was principally derived using the income capitalisation method by considering the capitalised reversionary income potential with reference to prevailing capitalisation rates and market rents, and wherever appropriate, the direct comparison method by reference to market evidence of recent transaction prices of comparable properties and depreciated replacement cost method by considering the cost to reproduce or replace in new condition the property appraised in accordance with current construction costs for similar property.
+Management has engaged an independent valuer to determine the valuation of the Group's investment properties stated at fair value as at 31 December 2019.
+The fair value of completed investment properties was principally derived using the income capitalisation method by considering the capitalised reversionary income potential with reference to prevailing capitalisation rates and market rents, and wherever appropriate, the direct comparison method by reference to market evidence of recent transaction prices of comparable properties and depreciated replacement cost method by considering the cost to reproduce or replace in a new condition the property appraised in accordance with current construction costs for similar property.
+For investment properties under development, fair value was derived using the residual method and key assumptions included development costs, and developer's profit and risk margins.
 Significant judgments and estimates of the assumptions were involved in the valuation of completed investment properties.